Prachi106-star/Prachi106-star/README.md

 - I am in the sky , wanna see me ?
 - Just go to google earth and see the sattelite image
-- I hope you will me flying somewhere there
+- I hope you will find me flying somewhere there
 - Good luck with you finding me
 - BYE !